 The Company's adoption process of ASU 2016-02 is ongoing, including evaluating and quantifying the impact on its consolidated financial statements, identifying the population of leases (and embedded leases), implementing a selected technology solution and collecting and validating lease data.
-The Company expects its lease obligations designated as operating leases (as disclosed in Note 18 to the audited consolidated financial statements in its most recent Annual Report on Form 10-K) will be reported on the consolidated balance sheets upon adoption, and is currently evaluating the impact to its consolidated financial statements as it relates to other potential embedded lease arrangements of the business that have otherwise been previously disclosed as a contractual commitment.
+Although the Company has not yet completed the evaluation of the new standard, or quantified its impact, the Company expects its lease obligations designated as operating leases (as disclosed in Note 18 to the audited consolidated financial statements in its most recent Annual Report on Form 10-K) will be reported on the consolidated balance sheet upon adoption.